goblinhack/c-plus-plus-examples/std_sort_with_custom_iterators/README.md

 be imagined.
 After all, it is C++ :)

 For a start, you need to implement your own iterator that can be used to walk your container.
-There are 4 types of iterators that we need to implement std::sort
+There are 4 types of iterators that we need to support std::sort

 - normal, random access